hermes7308/xeye/README.md

 Xeye is made by python 3.7, Flask and Teachable machine.

 # Purpose
-Xeye work to filter porno image.
+Xeye work to filter porn image.

 # Service
 ## Page